The use of nanoparticles for the early diagnosis, treatment, and imaging of several disorders has increased recently.

 The objective of model selection is to improve the generalization capabilities of the neural network or, in other words, to reduce the selection error.

-Since the selection error that we have achieved so far is very small (0.098 NSE), we don’t need to apply Order selection or input selection here.
+Since the selection error we have achieved so far is very small (0.098 NSE), we don’t need to apply Order selection or input selection here.

 6. Testing analysis